gradio-app/gradio/guides/09_other-tutorials/deploying-gradio-with-docker.md

 #### Enable Stickiness for Multiple Replicas

 When deploying Gradio apps with multiple replicas, such as on AWS ECS, it's important to enable stickiness with `sessionAffinity: ClientIP`.
 This ensures that all requests from the same user are routed to the same instance.
 This is important because Gradio's communication protocol requires multiple separate connections from the frontend to the backend in order for events to be processed correctly.
+(If you use Terraform, you'll want to add a [stickiness block](https://registry.terraform.io/providers/hashicorp/aws/3.14.1/docs/resources/lb_target_group#stickiness) into your target group definition.)

 #### Deploying Behind a Proxy